-Loss per share
+Earnings/Loss per share

-The Company presents basic loss per share for its common shares, calculated by dividing the loss attributable to common shareholders of the Company by the weighted average number of common shares outstanding during the period.
-Diluted loss per share does not adjust the loss attributable to common shareholders or the weighted average number of common shareholders or the
+The Company presents basic earnings/loss per share for its common shares, calculated by dividing the income/loss attributable to common shareholders of the Company by the weighted average number of common shares outstanding during the period.
+Diluted earnings/loss per share does not adjust the earnings/loss attributable to common shareholders or the weighted average number of common shares outstanding when the effect is anti-dilutive.